 Many of the books I have edited have won awards and been shortlisted for regional awards, including the Little Rebels Award, The Teach Early Years Award, the Leeds Book Awards, Brilliant Book Award (Lancashire), the Red House

 Children’s Book Award, Booktrust Best Book for Babies, Dundee Children’s Book Award, Junior Aventis Prize for Science Books, and Royal Mail Book Awards.

 My favourite job is crafting books with writers and illustrators and shaping stories.
 I have a talent for visualizing books and encouraging authors and illustrators to find the heart of their stories.
 I love collaborating with people who are passionate about their work and understand that creating a great book is a journey, an organic process that evolves over time.

 I know what’s it like to receive mystifying rejection letters, to wait endlessly for a reply from publishers, to struggle through a revision and to experience the elation of getting a book deal.

-I am the Regional Advisor (Co-Chair) of the British Isles Region of the Society of Children’s Book Writers and Illustrators (SCBWI), the largest professional children's writing organization in the world and provider of a variety of excellent professional development and networking opportunities.
+I am a member of the Society of Children’s Book Writers and Illustrators (SCBWI) Advisory Council and the longstanding Regional Advisor (Co-Chair) of the British Isles Region, the largest professional children's writing organization in the world and provider of a variety of excellent professional development and networking opportunities.